Elisa Beni: Biography

 Elisa Beni graduated in Information Sciences from the University of Navarra.
 She has worked at La Voz de Almería, La Razón, Época magazine, and was editor-in-chief of the now-defunct newspaper Diario 16.
 She has been director of Cadena SER stations and is a regular contributor to Julia Otero's program on Onda Cero, Julia en la onda, as well as television programs such as Las mañanas de Cuatro, Al rojo vivo, Más vale tarde, laSexta Noche (on laSexta), and Madrid al Día (on Telemadrid).

 In 2001 she married for the second time, to judge Javier Gómez Bermúdez, magistrate of the Audiencia Nacional.
 They divorced in April 2014.

 In 2004 she was appointed communication director of the Superior Court of Justice of Madrid, a position from which she was dismissed in 2008 "for loss of confidence" following the publication, in November 2007, of the book La soledad del juzgador, about how her husband, the investigating judge of the 11-M case, had dealt with the judicial process.

 In June 2014 she published a novel, Peaje de libertad.

-In June 2022 she won the “Charo’s Champions League organized by the Twitter user Niggflix.